-In compliance with the provisions of Article 2391-bis of the Italian Civil Code and with CONSOB rules on related party transactions, on 5 May 2014 the Company's Board of Directors adopted the "Regulation governing related party transactions" (the "RPT Regulation"), which identifies the principles that Fincantieri adheres to in order to ensure transparency and the substantive and procedural respect of the Company's related party transactions, engaged in directly or through its subsidiaries.
+4. Regulation on related Party Transactions and other Corporate Governance Documents on 5 May 2014 the Company's Board of Directors adopted the "Regulation governing related party transactions" (the "RPT Regulation"), which identifies the principles that Fincantieri adheres to in order to ensure the transparency and the substantive and procedural propriety of the Company's related party transactions, engaged in directly or through its subsidiaries.